unniananya/American-Options-Pricing-using-Neural-Networks/README.md

 #### Data Preprocessing.ipynb - Details the data preprocessing steps used in the models.
 #### LSTM + CNN.ipynb - Implementation combining Long Short-Term Memory networks and CNNs.
 #### MNN.ipynb - Modular Neural Networks application in American options pricing.
+#### options_data - Folder containing options data txt files of stocks: AAPL, NVDA and TSLA from Jan 2023 to Sept 2023
 #### CONTRIBUTORS.md - A file listing the contributors to this project.

 ### How to Use